giorgk/Mantis/README.md

     ```
     ./TestClient incomingMsg_v1.dat
     ```
-    where the ```incomingMsg_v1.dat``` is a file with the incoming message.
-The file can be split into multiple lines for readability and the TestClient will read reshape the message and send it to the server as one line.
+    where the ```incomingMsg.dat``` is a file with the incoming message.
+The file can be split into multiple lines for readability and the TestClient will read and reshape the message and send it to the server as one line.
 The TestClient will append the ENDofMSG keyword.
 3. Stop server
     Simply send
     ```